PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 https://www.systutorials.com/docs/linux/man/8-connman/

 ### Configuration and state
 ConnMan automates many of the network operations and configurations by interacting with other daemons (DNS, DHCP  and others) and by keeping a Settings file, service files and other auto-generated data under /config/user/connman/ folder.
-Under this folder we have :
+Under this folder we have:
 * `/config/user/connman/settings` file - current global and per-technology settings.
 * `/config/user/connman/main.conf` file - this is the main ConnMan's configuration file.
 Currently, all parameters are set to default (commented) and only one is set to prioritize Ethernet interface default routes over WiFi interface when both are connected.
 * Automatically generated `service profile` - each folder holds the name of a specific service profile often/recently used, with current configuration and state to support auto-connect on boot and other definitions.They contain fields for the passphrase, essid and other information.
 On an initial state, there are no service profiles defined.
-In order to see all service profiles :
+In order to see all service profiles:
 ```
 # cat /config/user/connman/*/settings
 ```